mmerabet42/ft_lexiq/README.md

 It is mainly the case of the `or` rule, that should simply match one of the alternatives: `*[ok?[@digit]|?[@alpha]@or]` shall match one or more times; the literal characters *ok* followed by a digit; or an alphabetic character.
 And this could be a rule: `strange_rule:*[ok?[@digit]|?[@alpha]@or]`, you should have seen that what separates the expressions is the `|` character so in this context it loses its literal meaning, and if we wanted to match this character we would do the same as for the metacharacters `?[|]`.
 And in this example we understand that rules receives in reality two input, the string to match and an optional argument which is specified before the '@' sign.

-The truth is that everything is a rule, and even when you try to match a character set: `?[abc]` you are in fact calling a rule named 'DEFAULT', it is the same as typing `?[abc@DEFAULT]`.
-So at this point the `DEFAULT` rule cannot call other rules, as it is the lowest rule.
+The truth is that everything is a rule, and even when you try to match a character set: `?[abc]` you are in fact calling a rule named 'DEFAULT', so it is the same as typing `?[abc@DEFAULT]`.
+And at this point the `DEFAULT` rule cannot call other rules, as it is the lowest rule.
 Which is good, because it means that a rule doesn't need to call other rules in order to work, they can also call C functions !
 We can conclude that rules are not limited to the power of other rules but of the C programming language !!

 It is commonly known that regex engines are limited, and this engine is no exception, but with the concept of rules we break all limitations.